 "I don't like being slowed down."

 "Slowed down?"
 Zinta said.
 "We don't even know who we're after.
 This whole task feels like wasted time.
-It's been four days and the only dangerous creature I've seen in these mountains is you," she snorted.
+It's been four days and the only dangerous creature I've seen in these mountains is you," she said.
 "I feel like the Council sent us here to get us out of their hair for a while.
 They don't like having you around, you're too powerful, it makes them nervous."

 Emri shook her head.